 The outland sponsorship route is generally chosen when the sponsored person is living outside Canada.
 However, it is possible for a spouse or common-law partner living in Canada to apply through the outland program.
 This option may permit the sponsored person to travel in and out of Canada throughout the application process but it’s always discretion of Canadian immigration authority to decide whether the sponsored person may re-enter Canada or not.

 Outland application is processed through the visa office that serves the applicant’s country of Origin or where they have resided legally for at least one year.
 In the case of spousal and common-law partner sponsorships, IRCC committed to issuing visas as quickly as possible in order to rapidly reunite families.
-This is especially true for outland application as they are already together.

 Inland Sponsorship Program